 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Olo Inc. (OLO)

-/EIN News/ -- LOS ANGELES, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming November 28, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Olo Inc. (“Olo” or the “Company”) (NYSE: OLO) Class A common stock between August 11, 2021 and August 11, 2022, inclusive (the “Class Period”).
+LOS ANGELES, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming November 28, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Olo Inc. ("Olo" or the "Company") OLO Class A common stock between August 11, 2021 and August 11, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Olo investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/olo-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.